Jury selection to begin in murder trial of suspect in suburban Chicago July 4 parade

 WAUKEGAN, Ill. — (AP) — The man accused of opening fire on a suburban Chicago Independence Day parade, killing seven people, is about to stand trial, nearly three years after the attack.

-Jury selection starts Monday after several delays.
+Jury selection started Monday after several delays.
 Part of the reason is the erratic behavior of the defendant, Robert Crimo III, which has raised questions about what to expect at trial.

+Jurors were in another part of the courthouse in Waukegan, filling out questionnaires ahead of jury selection Monday, as court came to order.
+Crimo walked into the Lake County courtroom dressed in a suit and tie, clean shaven and his hair cut short.

 Authorities allege a gunman perched on a roof shot at crowds assembled for a Fourth of July parade in downtown Highland Park, an upscale suburb 30 miles (50 kilometers) from Chicago.